House Dems unveil $547B infrastructure bill amid Biden talks

 The proposal from Rep. Peter DeFazio, the Democratic chairman of the House Transportation and Infrastructure Committee, comes during a key moment of the infrastructure debate as the White House signals its desire to start wrapping up negotiations.
 The legislation’s unveiling Friday comes as Biden prepares to hold another round of talks with the lead Senate Republican negotiator, Sen. Shelley Moore Capito of West Virginia.

+Biden proposed a 15% minimum tax on corporations — there's no tax now on corporate profits — and the possibility of additional revenues from increased IRS enforcement.

+He is seeking roughly $1 trillion in new infrastructure spending, down from an initial pitch of $2.3 trillion.
+Senate Republicans have countered with only $257 billion in additional spending on infrastructure as part of a $928 billion package.

-DeFazio’s legislation includes a reauthorization of surface transportation programs set to expire Sept.
-30. He tacked on major investments in passenger and freight rail.
-He framed the bill as moving forward on key pieces of Biden’s $1.7 trillion American Jobs Plan that are within his committee’s jurisdiction.
-And he called the effort a “once-in-a-generation opportunity to move our transportation planning out of the 1950s and toward our clean energy future.”
+DeFazio’s legislation, a reauthorization of surface transportation programs set to expire Sept.
+30, doesn't address how to pay for the projects.
+He tacked on major investments in passenger and freight rail, key pieces of Biden’s $1.7 trillion American Jobs Plan within his committee’s jurisdiction.
+He called the effort a “once-in-a-generation opportunity to move our transportation planning out of the 1950s and toward our clean energy future.”

 The bill is being closely watched as a building block toward a broader infrastructure package.
 DeFazio’s panel is expected to debate and vote on the measure next week.
 It is not expected to attract much GOP support, as Republicans unveiled their own legislation recently that would authorize about $400 billion over five years for road, bridge and transit programs.